 Legend: ✔️ Simulated 🟡 Simulated, but see notes ❌ Not implemented

-* Compare Match C and Input Capture are not implemented in the 16-bit timers.
+* Input Capture is not implemented in the 16-bit timers.

 You can use the Serial Monitor to receive information from your Arduino code, such as debug print.
 You can also use it to send information to your code, such as textual commands.

 For more information and code samples, check out the Serial Monitor guide.
 It also explains how to connect the serial monitor to a different pin (e.g. to

 Serial2 instead of

 Serial), and how to configure the line ending characters.